 Smell the Way they Want to

 Fido may be rolling to eliminate an odor that he doesn’t like.
-When our pet smells something, not to his liking, he would want to rub it off.
+When our pet smells something not to his liking, he would want to rub it off.
 He would want to eliminate a previous odor from canine cologne or doggy shampoo that does not suit them.

 A roll on the ground and lying in the grass rub off some of that undesirable smell from their bodies.

-Rolling in the grass could evolve from prehistoric times where wolves had to and still do disguise their scents to get closer to their prey.
+Rolling in the grass could evolve from prehistoric times when wolves had to and still do disguise their scents to get closer to their prey.
 The stinkier the grass, the stinkier the canine, and the more chance he had to not smell like a predator in order to get closer to dinner.

 When your dog smells a spot in the grass and rolls over it, he could be scent marking.
 He is setting out a warning to other dogs that that spot belongs to him.

 Just as humans are particular about certain scents, the same may go for our pets.
-It is possible that some dogs are attracted to certain smells, and they cannot help but cover their entire bodies in it!
+It is possible that some dogs are attracted to certain smells, and they cannot help but cover their entire bodies in them!

 How do I Keep my Dog from Rolling in the Grass?